 Sometimes the biggest challenge is finding out what decisions are right for you.
 If you committed an act of infidelity that you regret, should you inform your partner?
 If your partner has cheated on you, should you attempt to salvage the relationship or sever emotional ties?

 Counseling for infidelity can help you find these answers, with introspection and gentle guidance.
-Although infidelity recovery is a complex topic, common goals of therapy may include:
+Infidelity recovery is a complex topic.

 Infidelity is not a death sentence for relationships.
 But the hard work of rebuilding trust takes time and effort.
 Let our experienced couples counselors help you through it.
 Call us today!